gitGNU/gnu_ftpsync/doc/ReadMe.txt

 Download and Updates
 --------------------

-Currently, FTPSync is available from: https://download.clazzes.org/ftpsync https://deb.clazzes.org/
+FTPSync 1.3.06 is available from: https://download.clazzes.org/ftpsync

-We are however in the process of moving it to GNU.org: https://savannah.gnu.org/projects/ftpsync/
+  https://deb.clazzes.org/

+Current sourcecode is, and new packages will be available from: https://savannah.gnu.org/projects/ftpsync/